-In the future, the Integrated Discharge Service would provide an integrated assessment of all of her needs, ensuring the full range of health, social care and voluntary sector support were in place ahead of discharge.
-They would also prioritise her referral to the community network, so that a sustainable integrated care plan could be put in place and her needs can continue to be better managed in the community, preventing further admissions.
+In the future, the Integrated Discharge Service would provide an integrated assessment of all of her needs, ensuring the full range of health, social care and voluntary sector support were in place for discharge.
+They would also prioritise her referral to the community network, so that a sustainable integrated care plan could be put in place.